Blob-Based Cloud Storage for Longterm Data Retention

 - AWS S3

 - GCP Cloud Storage

 On AWS, GRAX only supports the standard storage class.
-GRAX will not work with Intelligent Tiering, Glacier, or Outposts.
+GRAX won't work with Intelligent Tiers, Glacier, or Outposts.

 On Azure, GRAX only supports the standard (GPv2) storage account tier.
-Premium storage accounts or containers will not work with GRAX.
+Premium storage accounts or containers won't work with GRAX.

-Direct access, modification, or removal of data from the GRAX bucket is not supported.
-Attempts to rename, remove, or modify blobs within the storage bucket will cause data loss and GRAX availability issues.
-GRAX is not responsible for partial or complete loss of your backup dataset in the event that this restriction is violated.
+Direct access, modification, or removal of data from the GRAX bucket isn't supported.
+Attempts to rename, remove, or modify blobs within the storage bucket cause data loss and GRAX availability issues.
+GRAX isn't responsible for partial or complete loss of your backup dataset if this restriction is violated.

-In conjunction with the above, we also do not support the following:
+In conjunction with the above, we also don't support the following:

 - Lifecycle rules triggering blob deletion

 - Lifecycle rules moving blobs to alternative storage tiers/classes